 By Chris Rossi

-The Hamilton Town Council meets at 6:30 p.m. the second Thursday of the month at the village courthouse in Hamilton; the next regular meeting is March 14.
-The public is invited and encouraged to attend.
+The Hamilton Town Council meets on the second Thursday of the month at the Town of Hamilton office in the Village of Hamilton at 7 p.m.
+Our next meeting is Thursday, Sept.
+13. We invite and encourage you to join us.

 For more information visit, townofhamiltonny.org.

 Chris Rossi is a member of the Hamilton Town Council.